Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter

 \section{CONCLUDING REMARKS}

-In this paper, we have studied the effect of rigid rotation on the formation of inhomogeneous chiral condensate.
-To do this, we considered the dual chiral density wave whose inhomogeneous modulation includes the simultaneous scalar and pseudoscalar condensate, according to \eqref{A12}.
-In the first part of the paper, after introducing the two-flavor NJL model in a rotating system, using the notations in curved space-time, we calculated the thermodynamic potential of a hot rotating quark matter at finite density in the mean field approximation.
-Using the semi-bosonized Lagrangian density of the NJL model, we then solved the corresponding Dirac equation.
-We showed the Dirac wave functions are different once the spatially varying scalar as well as pseudoscalar condensates are taken into account.
+In this paper, we studied the effect of rigid rotation on the formation of inhomogeneous chiral condensate.
+To do this, we considered the dual-chiral density wave whose inhomogeneous modulation includes the simultaneous scalar and pseudoscalar condensate, according to \eqref{A12}.
+In the first part of the paper, after introducing the two-flavor NJL model in a rotating system and using the notations in curved space-time, we calculated the thermodynamic potential of a hot-rotating quark matter at finite density in the mean-field approximation.
+Using the semibosonized Lagrangian density of the NJL model, we then solved the corresponding Dirac equation.
+We showed the Dirac wave functions are different once the spatially varying scalar, as well as pseudoscalar condensates, are taken into account.
 The latter plays the role of spin density in the Lagrangian.
-The difference between the spin components manifest itself in the dispersion relation of particles.
-As a consequence of this difference the Fermi surface of two spin components are deformed compared to the conventional one.
+The difference between the spin components manifests itself in the dispersion relation of particles.
+As a consequence of this difference, the Fermi surface of two spin components is deformed compared to the conventional one.